orzklv/resume/resume.typ

 - Co-authored & contributed to more than 50+ projects hosted, provided and sponsored by Floss Uzbekistan.

 #work(
-  title: "Head of Open Source Team & Movement",
+  title: "Head of Open Source Department",
   location: "Tashkent, Uzbekistan",
   company: "Open Source at Uzinfocom",
   dates: dates-helper(start-date: "Apr 2025", end-date: "Present"),